ekamperi/ekamperi.github.io/_posts/2020-10-14-github-analytics.md

 ### How to get the dates of the commits in a repository

-First, we create a function that given an SHA sum, it returns a list of {{commit, date}, ...}:
+First, we create a function that given an SHA sum, it returns a list of (commit, date) tuples.

 {% highlight mathematica %}
 {% raw %}